ibm-datapower/datapower-tutorials/getting-started/experience-cli-webgui.md

 mkdir cli_datapower_example
 cd cli_datapower_example
 ```
 2. Start the DataPower container mounting volumes relative to the current working directory.
-Map port 9022 -> 22 for SSH access, which we will enable shortly.
+Map port 9022 -> 22 for SSH access, port 9090 for the Web UI and 5554 for the REST API, all of which we will enable and use shortly

 ```
 docker run --rm --it \